 It is necessary for us to identify you in order to undertake business with you in compliance with our legal obligations.
 Therefore, we will be unable to do business with you if you wish to remain anonymous.

 In some circumstances (eg to meet our legal, regulatory, compliance or governance requirements or respond to a complaint) it may be necessary to collect “sensitive information”.
 Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health information.

 Unless you agree otherwise, sensitive information will only be used and disclosed for the purpose for which it was provided, for a directly related secondary purpose or where certain other related circumstances apply (eg: where required by law).

 How Safe and Secure is Your Personal Information that we Hold?

 We will take reasonable steps to protect your personal information by storing it in a secure environment.
 We may store your personal information in paper and / or electronic form.
 We will also take reasonable steps to protect any personal information from misuse, loss and unauthorised access, modification or disclosure.
-We hold information for the period reasonably necessary to provide our services to you, and to comply with our legal obligations.
+We hold information for the period reasonably necessary to provide our services to you, and satisfy our legal, regulatory, compliance and governance needs.